-Before getting into the differences of index funds and ETFs, let's start with some similarities, or why you would invest in either an index fund or ETF.
-Index funds and ETFs both fall under the same heading of "indexing," because they both involve investing in an underlying benchmark index.
-The primary reason for indexing is that index funds and ETFs can beat actively-managed funds in the long run.
+Both index funds and ETFs fall under the heading of "indexing."
+Both involve investing in an underlying benchmark index.
+The primary reason for indexing is that index funds and ETFs can often beat actively managed funds in the long run.

-The first and best reason to use index funds or ETFs is for what the investment industry calls a passive investing strategy.
-Unlike actively-managed funds, passive investments are not designed to outperform the market or a particular benchmark index.
-The advantage here is that it removes manager risk, which is the risk (or the inevitable eventuality) that a money manager will make a mistake and end up losing to a benchmark index, such as the S&P 500.
+Unlike actively managed funds, indexing relies on what the investment industry refers to as a passive investing strategy.
+Passive investments are not designed to outperform the market or a particular benchmark index, and this removes manager risk—the risk or inevitable eventuality that a money manager will make a mistake and end up losing to a benchmark index.

-A typical example is where a top-performing actively-managed fund does well in the first few years from inception; it achieves above-average returns, which attracts more investors; the assets of the fund grow too large to manage as well as in the past; and returns begin to shift from above-average to below-average.
+A top-performing actively managed fund might do well in the first few years.
+It achieves above-average returns, which attracts more investors.
+Then the assets of the fund grow too large to manage as well as they were managed in the past, and returns begin to shift from above-average to below-average.

-In different words, by the time most investors discover a top-performing mutual fund, they've missed the above-average returns.
-It's what I call "chasing money;" you rarely capture the best returns because you invested based primarily on past performance.
+By the time most investors discover a top-performing mutual fund, they've missed the above-average returns.
+You rarely capture the best returns because you've invested based primarily on past performance.

 Differences Between Index Funds and ETFs